 This wide screen presents the essentials and the minimum information on screen, with an extended font (time, chrono, current speed, and colored arches - see the meaning of these arcs on the descriptive image below).
 This screen is easily readable during navigation, especially for surfers with a visual weakness and who can not wear their glasses in navigation.

 This screen is activated in the application menu - Wide Screen -> Display on/off

 When it is activated, it is displayed when the session is started and therefore active.
 When you put the session in pause mode, this screen disappears to make room for all other screens, so you can, for example, see your performance / detailed information when you pause.
 When you restart your session, the minimalist screen reappears again.

 GPS constellations (only for SDK 3.2.x compatible models)

 If you find that your GPS track is not accurate enough, you can modify, directly into the application, the GPS constellation used by the application.
-You have the choice between: GPS only, GPS + Glonass and GPS + Galileo, this option is activated by the menu "Options -> Constellation", and thus avoids you having to do it outside the application, before its launch!
+You will have the choice between several constellations, only those which are compatible with your specific watch model, and available on it at a given moment.
+This option is activated by the menu "Options -> Constellation", and thus avoids you having to do it outside the application, before its launch!
 Simpler, and faster than ever.

 Features specific to touch screens

 On the majority of models with a touch screen (some older models are not compatible with this feature), you can directly access certain common functions via two types of screen shortcuts: